Monday, November 13, 2017

 — Matur nuhun.
 BANG!

-Becak driver Paijo in Jogja had taught the old Jawi a couple of years ago and it had slipped since; until at least the whisper was heard from this same boy's mouth given to another ancient, an old woman in briefly to place an order.
+Becak driver Paijo in Jogja had taught the old Jawi couple years back and it had slipped since; until at least the whisper was heard from this same boy's mouth given to another ancient, an old woman in briefly to place an order.

 Slightest flicker at what he had received.
-Refused to be rocked at all, not outwardly; refused to betray himself.
+Refused to be rocked, not outwardly; refused to betray himself.

-The author has a mind to return in a day/two and give the fellow the Sunda variant for good measure, see whether the knees will wobble at that: — Hatur nahun
+The author has a mind to return in a day/two and give the fellow the Sunda variant for good measure, see whether the knees will wobble at that.

 Old Java was highly interesting wherever remnants were found: in the script, the lingo, the hints of the animist past pre-Islam.
 Fabulous glimpses here and there in the folk passing through the cities.